brylanmarkel/learn-with-Brylan/notes/Preface.md

 ---

 # About these notes
-Hi!
-I’m Brylan Donaldson.
-You’ve stumbled upon my working notes.
-They’re kind of strange, so some context might help.
+Hey!
+I’m Brylan Donaldson, and it looks like you're here to peek inside my brain.
+These notes are essentially my stream of consciousness, where I document my insights, ideas, and inspirations.
+I’ve decided to share them as an experiment and see what kind of conversations it might stimulate.
+Just keep in mind that these notes are for me, so they may seem a bit confusing or under-explained.
+But maybe that’s what makes them so interesting to read?

-These notes are mostly written for myself: they’re roughly my thinking environment (Evergreen notes; My morning writing practice).
-But I’m sharing them publicly as an experiment (Work with the garage door up).
-If a note seems confusing or under-explained, it’s probably because I didn’t write it for you!
-Sorry—that’s sort of an essential tension of this experiment (Write notes for yourself by default, disregarding audience).
+Ready to give it a try and see what you can learn?

 For now, there’s no index or navigational aids: you’ll need to follow a link to some starting point.
 You might be interested in §What’s top of mind.